AlexMart1/ABSmartContracts/index.md

 ### Support and contact

 Did that pique your interest?
-Send an email to [cemar.ortiz@gmail.com](cemar.ortiz@gmail.com) and get some magic done.
+Send an email to [cemar.ortiz@gmail.com](cemar.ortiz@gmail.com) and lets get some magic done.